QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 **Course:** CS 210, Data Management for Data Science **Authors:** *Q'Andre Small*
 **Date:** *5/7/26*
-**Repository:** *<GitHub URL>*

 ## Abstract

-I built an end-to-end machine-learning pipeline for the network intrusion detection that combines a normalized relational database (SQLite, 3NF), a Python data-science layer, and four supervised classifiers.
-Using NSL-KDD, the standard cleaned version of the MIT Lincoln Lab DARPA 1998/1999 evaluation, our best model (`HistGradientBoostingClassifier`) reaches F1 = 0.793 and ROC-AUC = 0.962 on the official `KDDTest+` split for the binary normal vs. attack task.
+I built a machine-learning pipeline for the network intrusion detection that combines a normalized relational database (SQLite, 3NF), a Python data-science layer, and four supervised classifiers.
+Using NSL-KDD, the standard cleaned version of the MIT Lincoln Lab DARPA 1998/1999 evaluation, the best model (`HistGradientBoostingClassifier`) reaches F1 = 0.793 and ROC-AUC = 0.962 on the official `KDDTest+` split for the binary normal vs. attack task.
 A Random Forest trained to classify the